Crew member sues Alec Baldwin, others over ‘Rust’ shooting | Federal News Network

 Investigators initially found 500 rounds of ammunition at the movie set on the outskirts of Santa Fe — a mix of blanks, dummy rounds and what appeared to be live rounds.
 Industry experts have said live rounds should never be on set.

-Investigators have described “some complacency” in how weapons were handled on the movie set where Baldwin accidentally shot and killed a cinematographer and wounded another person.
+Investigators have described “some complacency” in how weapons were handled on the “Rust” set.
 They have said it is too soon to determine whether charges will be filed, amid independent civil lawsuits concerning liability in the fatal shooting.

 Tuesday’s search-warrant affidavit contains some new details about the handling and loading of the gun that killed Hutchins before it was handed to Baldwin by an assistant director.